 $\bullet$ Galaxy-galaxy lensing: The characteristic distortion of source galaxy shapes is originated from mass associated with foreground lenses.
 This typical distortion is the mean tangential ellipticity of source galaxy shapes around lens galaxy positions for each pair of redshift bins and also called as the tangential shear, $\gamma_t(\theta)$ \cite{DES:2017gwu}.

 More details about the DES Y1 dataset can be found in \cite{DES:2017qwj,DES:2017hdw,DES:2017gwu}.
 Hereafter this dataset is denoted as ``W''.

-In order to implement a detailed analysis of Pantheon+ sample, a complete strategy is constraining $\Lambda$CDM in two cases: (i) without the Cepheid host distance calibration; (ii) with the Cepheid host distance calibration.
-As a consequence, when not considering the calibration, we constrain $\Lambda$CDM with each separate bin or their combination (i.e., full Pantheon+ sample), we take the Bayesian analysis to derive the posterior distributions of free parameters.
+In order to implement a detailed analysis of Pantheon+ sample, for the case of equal redshift interval, a complete strategy is constraining $\Lambda$CDM in two cases: (i) without the Cepheid host distance calibration; (ii) with the Cepheid host distance calibration.
+As a consequence, when not considering the calibration, we constrain $\Lambda$CDM with each separate bin or their combination (i.e., full Pantheon+ sample).
+However, for simplicity, we just consider the case with the Cepheid host distance calibration for the binning method of equal supernovae number.
+Specifically, we take the Bayesian analysis to derive the posterior distributions of free parameters.
 The priors of free parameters are $H_0\in[20,\,100]$, $\Omega_{m}\in[0,15]$ and $M\in[-25, -15]$.
 To implement a global constraint on six-parameter space using the data combination of C, B, H, W and P (hereafter CBHWP), we use the code \texttt{CosmoMC} \cite{Lewis:2013hha} and the corresponding priors we use are $\Omega_bh^2 \in [0.005, 0.1]$, $\Omega_ch^2 \in [0.001, 0.99]$, $100\theta_{MC} \in [0.5, 10]$, $\mathrm{ln}(10^{10}A_s) \in [2, 4]$, $n_s \in [0.8, 1.2]$, $\tau \in [0.01, 0.8]$, where $\Omega_bh^2$ and $\Omega_ch^2$ denote the present-day baryon and CDM densities, $\theta_{MC}$ is the ratio between angular diameter distance and sound horizon at the redshift of last scattering, $\tau$ is the optical depth due to the reionization, and $A_s$ and $n_s$ are the amplitude and spectral index of primordial scalar power spectrum.